Read Part 1 here: ‘Limbic Lies – why my brain tells me I can’t navigate’

 My hearts beating faster now.
 I’m soaked.

 I’ve an emergency survival bag in my backpack and I wonder if I’ll need to wrap it around me and hunker down for the night.
 I also remember passing a small animal shelter about 3km down the track.
-That was another option for shelter.
+That’s another option for shelter.
 Or I could walk back to the road.

-Story 2 – A story within my story.
+Story two.
+A story within my story.